What are Probiotics and The Benefits of Probiotics - Teelixir

 The prebiotic elements in this blend come from organic, lectin-free grains like millet, hemp, amaranth, and quinoa.

-Medicinal mushrooms such as Turkey Tail, Maitake, and Shiitake are included in the blend because they contain probiotic fibres and possess antimicrobial and antifungal properties.
+Medicinal mushrooms such as Turkey Tail, Maitake, and Shiitake are included in the blend because they contain probiotic fibres and are traditionally used to support microbial balance.
 These properties make them "bacteriostatic," meaning they help prevent the overgrowth of harmful bacteria and yeasts.

 Through our unique bio-fermentation process that uses fourteen strains of organic bacteria (not lab-grown), we have created a powerful combination of prebiotics and probiotics in a whole-food blend.